AntonovAlexander/activecore/README.md

 ![pic_test](kernelip/__img/kernelip_model.png)

+Somewhat like RISC-V that standardises (or provides a baseline) for processor architecture, ActiveCore attempts to do the same for microarchitecture.

 ### Project structure

 Current version of project is implemented as a collection of standalone Kotlin libraries that can be built using IntelliJ IDEA: